Bothwell Lodge

 👻

-The Ghost Story
+The Full Story

 Bothwell Lodge State Historic Site in Sedalia, Missouri, is a twelve-thousand-square-foot mansion perched atop a limestone bluff, offering sweeping views of the surrounding countryside.
 The lodge was the creation of John Homer Bothwell, a prominent attorney, state legislator, and entrepreneur who began building his retreat in 1897 and continued expanding and refining it for over thirty years until it reached its final form in 1928.
 Bothwell designed the lodge himself, incorporating natural rock formations into the architecture and creating a structure that seems to grow organically from the blufftop rather than sitting upon it.

 The lodge's most atmospheric feature is also its most haunting.
 Bothwell incorporated natural limestone caves and rock outcroppings into the home's design, creating spaces where the boundary between the man-made and the natural world is deliberately blurred.
-Visitors exploring these areas report an intensified sense of the uncanny -- the feeling that the lodge is not merely a building but a living extension of the land itself, and that whatever energy resides in the blufftop has been channeled through Bothwell's architecture.
+Visitors exploring these areas report an intensified sense of the uncanny -- the feeling that the lodge isn't merely a building but a living extension of the land itself, and that whatever energy resides in the blufftop has been channeled through Bothwell's architecture.

-Missouri State Parks operates the lodge as a historic site, offering tours that explore both its architectural innovation and its paranormal reputation.
+Missouri State Parks operates the lodge as a historic site, offering tours that explore both its architectural innovation and its haunted reputation.
 Whether the spirits that walk Bothwell Lodge belong to its creator, to earlier inhabitants of the blufftop, or to some energy intrinsic to the land itself, the lodge remains one of the most distinctive haunted locations in Missouri -- a place where human ambition and natural mystery have been permanently intertwined.

 Researched from 2 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.